JorgenRingen/microservice-samples/java_spring-boot_spring-webflux_spring-data-jpa_lombok/README.md

 # Sample Java and Spring Webflux (functional style) application

-Uses the postgres driver which is blocking, so not a true reactive application, but it demonstrates the functional webflux paradigm.
+Uses the official postgres jdbc-driver which is blocking, so not a "true" reactive application, but it demonstrates the functional webflux paradigm.

 Technologies:
 - JDK 8